MiguelCos/limma_FDR_on_feature_subset/Rmds/how_to_generate_annotation_features.md

 How to generate an `annotation_features.txt` file
 ================
 Miguel Cosenza
-14 October, 2021
+20 October, 2021

 -   [1 Example based on annotated semi-specific peptides](#example-based-on-annotated-semi-specific-peptides)
+    -   [1.1 Load required packages for this example](#load-required-packages-for-this-example)
-    -   [1.1 First load the file of annotated peptides](#first-load-the-file-of-annotated-peptides)
+    -   [1.2 Load the file of annotated peptides](#load-the-file-of-annotated-peptides)
-    -   [1.2 Then select the interesting
+    -   [1.3 Then select the interesting
         feature](#then-select-the-interesting-feature)
 -   [2 Example based on protein names from headers](#example-based-on-protein-names-from-headers)